asaggse/asaggse/README.md

 # Hi, I'm Alessandro 👋

 <p>I'm a developer with a passion for solving problems and creating innovative solutions 💡.
-I'm always learning 🤓 and striving to improve my skills, and I'm excited to be a part of the development community 🌟.
-I believe that collaboration 🤝 and continuous learning 🧠 are key to success in this field, and I'm eager to work with others 🤝 to build something great 🚀.</p>
+Always on the lookout for new knowledge 🤓, I strive to continuously improve my skills and stay updated with the latest trends.
+Being a part of the development community 🌟 excites me as it offers endless opportunities for learning and collaboration.

+Specializing in both front-end development 🌐 and UX/UI design 🎨, I bring a comprehensive approach to building user-friendly and visually appealing applications.
+I firmly believe that combining technical proficiency with a keen eye for design results in exceptional user experiences.

+Collaboration 🤝 and continuous learning 🧠 are at the heart of my professional philosophy.
+I thrive in team environments where ideas are freely exchanged, and everyone works together towards a common goal.
+I'm eager to connect with like-minded individuals and contribute to creating something remarkable 🚀.
+Let's innovate and build the future together!</p>

 ## Skills

 <ul>
-  <li>💻️ HTML, CSS, JavaScripy, React</li>
+  <li>💻️ HTML, CSS, JavaScripy, React, Figma</li>
-  <li>🌱 I’m currently learning Sass & Tailwind CSS</li>
+  <li>🌱 I’m currently learning Tailwind CSS</li>
   <!-- <li>🌱 I’m currently learning react & vue</li> -->
 </ul>